LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc/README.md

 ## Remove Cheese

 Add functionality to remove cheese(s) from the list.
-We presented two ways to do this.
+We present two ways to do this.
 Read about each, and choose which you would like to pursue.
 For an additional challenge, try to do each!

 ### Remove Cheese Via New View